hci-lab-um/heuristics-for-test-tool-design/Heuristics-fast-path.md

 How long to get return on investment (ROI)?
 Maintainability and reliability over time.
 Decommissioning.

 - [About H12.
 How long will the tool be used?](H12-How-long-will-the-tool-be-used.md)
-- Quality in Use Attribute: Context coverage
+- Quality in Use Attribute: Context coverage, Freedom from Risk
-- Product Quality Attribute: Portability
+- Product Quality Attribute: Portability, Maintainability
 - [Mapping Heuristics to Quality Attributes](Qualityattributesv2.md)